Played by: Neil Patrick Harris

 - Beware the Nice Ones: He has genuinely good intentions for both the world and in his friendship with Penny, but ends up being pushed far enough by Captain Hammer for him to try to break his rule of Thou Shalt Not Kill.

-- Cannot Talk to Women: Mostly because of how painfully, painfully shy he is.
+- Cannot Talk to Women: Or at least to Penny, mostly because of how painfully, painfully shy he is.

 - Card-Carrying Villain: His alias as well as his slogan ("I have a PHD in horribleness") are an admition of his villainy.